Regions to travel in Romania

 I will tell you some important things about Romania’s flora and fauna.
 Nowadays, one-third of Romania's territory is a mountain area, largely forested, where most of the interesting flora and fauna are to be found.
 Another third of the country territory is hills and plateaux areas, with a fair quantity of woodland still remaining, and another third is a plain area, most intensively farmed.

 Nature and Animals of Romania.
-Danube Delta.
+Nature Parks from Oltenia.

 I will tell you some important things about Romania’s flora and fauna.
 Nowadays, one-third of Romania's territory is a mountain area, largely forested, where most of the interesting flora and fauna are to be found.
 Another third of the country territory is hills and plateaux areas, with a fair quantity of woodland still remaining, and another third is a plain area, most intensively farmed.